wilmix7/NSLASH/README.md

 Introduction:
 --------------
-NSLASH    is    a    multilanguage    support   and    it  is   mainly   used    with   JDollar  and  C  Technology NSLASH  Technology  is  invented  in   Jdollar  and   C@  Technology  in  April 2015 by  Wilmix  Jemin  J.
+NSLASH    is    a    multilanguage    support   and    it  is   mainly   used    with   JDollar.
+NSLASH  Technology  is  invented  in   Jdollar  and   C@  Technology  in  April 2015 by  Wilmix  Jemin  J.
-NSLASH  is    the  Advanced   technology  with  VVMC chained  Framework.
+NSLASH  is    the 6th Most  Advanced   technology  with  VVMC chained  Framework.
-NSLASH   Uses  WcatServer  to   run   .Nslash  Programs. .Nslash  supports  three  inputs which   are  .Nslash   with   C Programs  ,  .NSlash  with  Jdollar  oops  ,  .Nslash  with  Model  and  Controller Programs. .Nslash  uses  VVMC->VVMC/...
-(View with Model/view/Controller  with   View with Model/view/Controller ....). with  Chaining  support and  it also generates   .Class  file  so that   it   can interact   with     Multilanguages   of  WSIT  technologies   ,  Andriod with  JSaucer , and  C/C++  technologies.
+NSLASH   Uses  WcatServer  to   run   .Nslash  Programs. .Nslash  supports  three  inputs which   are  .Nslash   with   C like  syntax  Programs.
+NSlash  with  Jdollar  oops  ,  .Nslash  with  Model  and  Controller Programs. .Nslash  uses  VVMC->VVMC/...
+(View with Model/view/Controller  with   View with Model/view/Controller ....). with  Chaining  support and  it also generates   .Class  file.
 So NSLASH   is  a  VVMC/ Chained  Framework  technology  and  Advanced  Technology  like   JSAUCER  and  JDollar.

 Syntax  of   NSLASH  with  C  Code.(view)